ridhimrastogi/Alfred/DESIGN.md

   - **Alternative Flows**:

      - If the user is not correctly configured, Alfred will prompt user to do so.
+     - If one or more collaborators do not have their google email id's linked to their mattermost account, Alfred pings the collaboator for the information.
      - If the collaborators are not part of the same team, Alfred will inform the same.
      - If creator does not specify access rights for the collaborators, then Alfred would create and share the file with default read access to the collaborators.